Home

 This subgenre also resembles the 'multiverse' category.
 In this case, the other planes are often 'psychic' or 'spiritual' in nature, and are reachable by altering one's state of awareness.
 The novel India's Story, by Kathlyn S. Starbuck, depicts its young heroine India experiencing multiple states of consciousness via meditation, drugs, etc. Another example is Howard Hendrix's novel Standing Wave.
 (In most such tales, this goes beyond passive experience, into 'granting' the characters special powers.)

-Planetary Romance is an operlapping subgenre that shades into the vast 'romance' genre.
-In this case, the love story is embedded in futuristic (or fantastical) technology, and the striving lovers can be separated by more than Earthly distances.
+Planetary Romance is an overlapping subgenre that borrpws strongly from the vast 'romance' genre.
+The love story is embedded in future settings, and the striving lovers can be separated by more than Earthly distances.
 Edgar Rice Burroughs' "Barsoom" series features luscious Martian princesses, while Andrew M. Greeley's novel Final Planet does a good job of fusing these often disparate literary styles.
 Lee and Miller's "Liaden" series has a devoted following.
+Taking a different approach, Catherine Asaro's The Quantum Rose is set on a backslidden colony world, where science is almost forgotten, yet still wields a potent influence.

 Post-apocalyptic stories are set well after some vast upheaval.
 Rather than showing the immediate aftermath, these tales depict a new society that has arisen from the ashes, usually here on Earth.
 Often the survivors remain leery of technology, as in Edgar Pangborn's classic novel Davy.
 (Its Holy Murcan Church maintains a ban on gunpowder, along with "anything else that might reasonably be construed to contain atoms.")